 According to the book Meyler’s Side Effects of Drugs: The International Encyclopedia of Adverse Drug Reactions and Interactions and Harvard Publications, drug use might produce depressive effects in some individuals because of:

-Very often, individuals undergoing withdrawal from drugs or alcohol will experience mood swings, and these may include depressive symptoms
+- The withdrawal syndrome associated with discontinuing the drug: Very often, individuals undergoing withdrawal from drugs or alcohol will experience mood swings, and these may include depressive symptoms.

 People who use drugs for medical reasons while under doctor’s supervision are far more likely to experience depressive symptoms as a side effect of the drugs than from the other potential causes listed above.